teamaccessonline/solutions/solution7/guide/guide.rst

 |image001|

-1. A user is prompted to select their certificate.
+1. A user is redirect to the SAML IDP
+  - Once authenticated at the IDP the user is redirected back to the BIG-IP.
+2. If the SAML assertion is valid an AD Query is performed to match the email address in the assertion to an AD Account.
-  - The validation of the user certificates is controlled via CA bundles selected in the Client-side SSL Profile.
+  -  The attribute sAMAccountName is returned to be used in the send-sideband irule
-2. The certificate is validated by OCSP if the user presents a certificate issued by a trusted CA
-3. The Othername field is extracted from the certificate
+3. The session variable session.logon.last.user is set from the SAML Assertion NameIDAttribute session.saml.last.nameIDValue
-4. A LDAP query is performed to collect the sAMAccountName of the user
-5. The domain and username variables are set
+4. iRule Event send-sideband is triggered
-6. The user is granted access via the Allow Terminal
+5. The user is granted access via the Allow Terminal
-7. If the LDAP Query is unsuccessful, the user proceeds down the failback branch to the Deny Terminal
+6. If the LDAP Query is unsuccessful, the user proceeds down the fallback branch to the Deny Terminal
-8. If the OCSP check is unsuccessful, the user proceeds down the failback branch to the Deny Terminal
+7. If the SAML Auth is unsuccessful, the user proceeds down the fallback branch to the Deny Terminal
-9. If the user fails to present a certificate, the user proceeds down the failback branch to the Deny Terminal